ViolaFlower/Legacy-Tweaks/README.md

 ![Legacy Edition Battle](https://cdn.modrinth.com/data/cached_images/adba3b99ce3e221667a86a7a2160300f0816deca.png)

 - Legacy Edition Minigames (https://www.legacyminigames.net) is a group of servers that re-create the old minigames.
-Unlike Legacy4J, Legacy Edition Tweaks supports LEM Closed alpha out of the box!
+Unlike Legacy4J, Legacy Tweaks supports LEM Closed alpha out of the box!

 - For the best gameplay with LEM, we recommend using [Console-idated](https://modrinth.com/modpack/console-idated) by S_N00B for the best experience.
 It is premade and configured for the servers!